ylabrj/NanoVNA_Load_Windows10/README.md

 hugen79's github for NanoVNA is [here](https://github.com/hugen79/NanoVNA-H), with thedownloadable [software releases here](https://github.com/hugen79/NanoVNA-H/releases)

-For any subsequent versions, try that URL from the config page.
-And add **/releases** to the end of the URL on the VERSION page to get to the releases directory
+For any subsequent versions, try that URL from the __CONFIG__ -> __VERSION__ page.
+And add **/releases** to the end of the URL on the VERSION page to get to the releases directory.

 ## Step 2: Download and install the DFUSE firmware converter and uploader

 All NanoVNA's so far are based on ST Micro's STM32 family of chips.
-Loading the software requires ST Micro's DFuse firmware loader.
+Loading the firmware from your Windows PC requires ST Micro's DFuse firmware loader.

 The main download page is [here](https://www.st.com/en/development-tools/stsw-stm32080.html#getsoftware-scroll) with lots of instructions.

 Follow the instructions there for downloading and installing.

-All the program and utilities will appear in your Start menu under __ST Microelectronics__.
+All the program and utilities will appear in your Start menu under __STMicroelectronics__.

 ### Step 2A: Load the driver for your Windows and hardware version